First Makro, now real,- and Praktiker

 Norbert Brandt sums up the effect of the project: „The implementation allowed us to transfer to Poland the best experience of our corporation.
 We unified the standards of HR and payroll management in all units.
 Taking into account Polish management needs and the transfer of knowledge about mySAP HR, ensured by BCC, made us feel real owners of this solution.”

-Bartłomiej Buszczak, BCC consulting director, estimates: „In Metro the experience of BCC experts from other complex mySAP HR projects, like those in Orlen Group or Orkla Press, came in very useful.
+Bartłomiej Buszczak, BCC consulting director, estimates: „In Metro the experience of BCC experts from other complex mySAP HR projects, like those in Orkla Press, came in very useful.
 We are glad that Metro Group, the biggest trade company in Poland, joined the group of many BCC clients using the best IT solutions supporting HR management.”

 Metro Group is an international trade concern, operating in 30 countries in the world.
 In Poland Metro Group has been present through its distribution chains since mid-90s.
 Metro Group headquarters is in Düsseldorf, Germany.
 Metro Group is the biggest trade company in Poland in terms of turnover and employment.
 The Group owns Makro, real,-, Praktiker, Media Markt.